Sofia Magid: Academic career

 In 1922 Magid pursued further studies in musicology and started to work as an assistant in folklore research.
 In 1928 she was in a small working group, along with Susman Kiselgof and other veterans of the pre-Soviet Society for Jewish Folk Music, to establish a more organized body to collect and study Jewish folklore.
 She made her first folklore collecting expedition to the Volhynia region in 1928, and revisited the region again in 1930 and 1931.
 After 1931 she worked as a sound archive assistant in the Folklore department of the Academy of Sciences of the Soviet Union.
 That same year, she prepared a song anthology for publication titled "Folksongs and Instrumental Music of the Ukrainian Jews," but it was never published.

 After 1932 she stopped working as a music teacher and dedicated herself completely to folkloric field work, not only of Jewish music, but also of the music of Azerbaijan, Kurdistan, Armenia, and other areas.
 She was collecting Jewish folk music at the same time as her more well-known counterpart Moshe Beregovski, but apparently the two never met.
 After gaining a high profile for her work, she was given a permanent position in 1934 as a senior research assistant in the Folklore section of the Institute of Anthropology and Ethnography.
-That year she prepared another song anthology for publication, consisting of Russian Revolutionary songs from 1890-1905, but it too was never published.
+That year she prepared another song anthology for publication, consisting of Russian Revolutionary songs from 1890 to 1905, but it too was never published.

 In the winter of 1936 she started to prepare to write her dissertation about Ballads in Jewish folklore, and she visited Belarus and Ukraine to do research.
 She finished writing it in 1938 and successfully defended it in 1939.

 In 1941 she managed to publish an anthology of songs of Belarusian Jews.
 After the Nazi invasion of Russia, she was dismissed from her academic position due to budget cuts, and spent time aiding in the defense of Leningrad before being evacuated to Kazakhstan in 1943.
 While there, she did research on Kazakh music.

 In 1944, she was able to return to Leningrad, and resumed her academic position in 1946.
 By May 1948 she was promoted to main research assistant in the area of Russian Folklore.

 After 1950 she left her academic post and spent her last years doing research for the Union of Soviet Composers in Leningrad.
-There, she did research into the use of Russian folk materials in composition and into field research which had been done in Leningrad Oblast in 1951-2.
+There, she did research into the use of Russian folk materials in composition and into field research which had been done in Leningrad Oblast in 1951–2.

 Magid died in 1954.
 She was buried in the Preobrazhénskoye Jewish cemetery in Saint Petersburg.